vouill/vue-geb/readme.md

 ```html
 <button v-geb-click-emit="{id:'foo',payload:'Lorem'}">Send</button>
 ```
 When clicked, an event containing `{id:'foo',payload:'Lorem'}` is emitted inside the Global Event Bus.
-(Note: you are not constrained by any format, the object format you send is up to you)
+(Note: you are not constrained by any format, the object format you send is up to you).
-At the moment you cant use component data in the directive. you can still use vue directives triggering a component method.
+At the moment you cant use component data in the directive.
+You can still use  vue directives to trigger a component custom method.

 With a method inside a Vue Component :